kevintruong/til/Pthreads-Part-2.md

-12. What are condition variables, semaphores, mutexes?
+## What are condition variables, semaphores, mutexes?
+These are synchronization locks that are used to prevent race conditions and ensure proper synchronization between threads running in the same program.
+In addition these locks are conceptually identical to the primitives used inside the kernel.

+## Are there any advantages of using threads over forking processes?
+Yes!
+Sharing information between threads is easy because threads (of the same process) live inside the same virtual memory space.
+Also, creating a thread is significantly faster than creating(forking) a process.

-13. Advantages of threads over forking processes?
+## Are there any dis-advantages of using threads over forking processes?
+Yes!
+No- isolation!
+As threads live inside the same process, one thread has access to the same virtual memory as the other threads.
+A single thread can terminate the entire process (e.g. by trying to read address zero).

-14. Can you fork a process with multiple threads?
+## Can you fork a process with multiple threads?

-15. Examples of why you might fork processes
+Yes!
+If you fork a process with 8 threads, you now have two processes each with their 8 threads.

+## Are there other reasons where `fork` might be preferable to creating a thread.
+Creating separate processes is useful
+* When more security is desired (for example, Chrome browser uses different processes for different tabs)
+* When running an existing and complete program then a new process is required (e.g. starting 'gcc')